 Citroën Traction Avant

 This particular car came from Finland, where it was originally sold before the war, and is the only one of its kind in the country.
 The owner is a well-known figure in Finnish automotive circles, a Citroën expert who also spent years living in Paris.
-In his garage, he also has an extremely rare pre-war Citroën TA coupé restored in Paris, which is currently wintering with us.
-This gave us a chance to study it closely and inspect the quality of French restoration work.
-While most of it gave an authentic impression, the paintwork left something to be desired — and we believe we can give the owner a clearly higher standard with his next car.
+He also has an extremely rare pre-war Citroën TA coupé, restored in Paris, which was at one point wintering with us.
+This gave us a chance to inspect the quality of French restoration work, which, while authentic, lacked the paintwork standard we believe we can achieve.

 Our first decision after seeing the car in Finland was that we would not take on the job — it was simply too complex and the car was in too poor condition.
-But the owner was determined.
-He convinced us that, no matter how long it would take, he wanted the car returned to original condition and made drivable again, as its historical importance was undeniable.
-Thanks to his exceptional enthusiasm and expertise, we gradually warmed to the idea — and eventually, the car arrived in our workshop.
+However, the owner was determined, citing the car's undeniable historical importance.
+Thanks to his exceptional enthusiasm, the car eventually arrived in our workshop.

 Because the body was so weak that it had no solid reference points, we built a “spine” from heavy steel beams, securing it to the jig.
 The various sections of the body were then “hung” from this frame, allowing them to be moved, measured, and fixed in place.
 Once the measurements were correct, we locked all critical points firmly to the jig — and, as if by magic, the doors began to fit perfectly in their openings again.